eschava/broadlink-mqtt/README.md

 switch on 2-nd outlet: `on` -> `broadlink/power/2`

 ## Subscription to current temperature (RM2 device)
-Need to set `broadlink_rm_temperature_interval` configuration parameter to number of seconds between periodic updates.
+Need to set `broadlink_rm_temperature_interval` configuration parameter to a number of seconds between periodic updates.
 E.g.
 `broadlink_rm_temperature_interval`=120
 means current temperature will be published to topic `broadlink/temperature` every 2 minutes

 ## Subscription to current used energy (SP2 device)
-Need to set `broadlink_sp_energy_interval` configuration parameter to number of seconds between periodic updates.
+Need to set `broadlink_sp_energy_interval` configuration parameter to a number of seconds between periodic updates.
 E.g.
 `broadlink_sp_energy_interval`=120
 means current used energy will be published to topic `broadlink/energy` every 2 minutes

 ## Subscription to current sensors data (A1 device)
-Need to set `broadlink_a1_sensors_interval` configuration parameter to number of seconds between periodic updates.
+Need to set `broadlink_a1_sensors_interval` configuration parameter to a number of seconds between periodic updates.
 E.g.
 `broadlink_a1_sensors_interval`=120
 means current sensors data will be published to topics `broadlink/sensors/[temperature/humidity/light/air_quality/noise]` every 2 minutes

+## MQTT commands to control curtain motor (Dooya DT360E device)
+To open/close curtains need to send a command to `broadlink/action` topic.
+Possible commands are:
+  - `open` to open curtains
+  - `close` to close curtains
+  - `stop` to stop curtains in the current state

+Also it's possible to set fixed position of curtains sending numeric position in percents to the topic `broadlink/set`

+## Subscription to current curtain position (Dooya DT360E device)
+Need to set `broadlink_dooya_position_interval` configuration parameter to a number of seconds between periodic updates.
+E.g.
+`broadlink_dooya_position_interval`=30
+means current curtain position in percents will be published to topic `broadlink/position` every 30 seconds